hwang-sun/A-B_Testing/README.md

 Remark: For the purpose of this project, assume that the sample data comes from an experiment in which customers are randomly selected and divided into two groups:

-- customers who are required to pay with credit card
+- Customers who are required to pay with credit card
 - customers who are required to pay with cash

 Without this assumption, we cannot draw causal conclusions about how payment method affects fare amount.